 Flex: Pretty stiff but still ok to butter off the tail.

 Turn Initiation: Super snappy and quick.
-If you like quick (but not twitchy) turning this this is going to tickle your taint.
+If you like quick (but not twitchy) turning this, this is going to tickle your taint.
 It’s so easy to be in tight spots and will dart in and out faster than most boards.
 The thing is wider radius turns aren’t as interesting because it turns in such a tight circle.

 Skidded Turns: Pretty easy to skid a turn but it’s happier on rail.

 Carving: Ok this was interesting and I felt like I needed to get smaller to lay it out but it works.
-Very fun to carve up groomers and way more that what I expected for a board of this size or shape.
+Very fun to carve up groomers and way more than what I expected for a board of this size or shape.
 I personally liked the 152 better for this but it still was very doable and it didn’t wash out if there was enough pressure on the tail.

-Powder: No powder so I’m not sure how a little 141 fish would be in the really deep stuff but if it’s any where near as good in slush as it is in powder then I hope to try it then.
+Powder: No powder so I’m not sure how a little 141 fish would be in the really deep stuff but if it’s anywhere near as good in slush as it is in powder then I hope to try it then.